sukhmanm/amazon-freertos/.github/ISSUE_TEMPLATE/general-inquiry.md

 ---

 **Briefly summarize the issue being raised**
-Please describe the primary topic requiring attention in this issue, as well some background on its current status.
+Please describe the topic requiring attention in this issue, as well some background on its current status.

-**Describe the desired outcome of this issue**
+**Describe the intended outcome**
-Please identify the outcome desired from resulting discussion and resolution of this issue.
+Identify the result desired from upcoming discussion and eventual resolution of this issue.

 **System information**
 - Hardware board: [ ... ]